top of page

 a.Low-Impact Materials:

-- Choose materials with a lower environmental impact, considering factors such as
+- Choose materials with a lower environmental impact, considering

-energy required for production, recyclability and toxicity.
+factors such as energy required for production, recyclability and toxicity.

 b.Life Cycle Thinking:

-- Holistic Approach: Consider the entire life cycle of the product during the
+- Holistic Approach: Consider the entire life cycle of the product

 c)Life Cycle Assessment (LCA):

-- Conduct an LCA to understand the potential environmental impacts and make
+- Conduct an LCA to understand the potential environmental impacts

-informed decisions to reduce the overall footprint.
+and make informed decisions to reduce the overall footprint.

 Strategies to Minimise Environmental Load During Development